Kihumba/private-/Phase-C/Android Programming/8 - Publishing Android Apps/README.md

 ## Output
 After attaining this skill, and as a demonstration of it, a person should be able to do the following:
-- Publish the app built on Outcome 7 to the Google Play Store.
+- Publish the output of Learning Outcome 7 to the Google Play Store.

 ## Objectives